davbauer/TimeRestricter/README.md

 view and check states, not change them.

-If you want to completly control who can access which commands, turn the option off and use the listed permissions.
+If you want to completly control who can access which commands, turn the option off and use the listed permissions on the bottom.
  ```